kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

 Before we continue to convert this KBase service module into a dynamic service with widgets, let us get familiar with the tool we'll be using.

-This tool is the Dynamic Service Widget Tool , `ds-widget-tool`, which, similar to `kb-sdk`, runs as a docker container.
+This tool is the Dynamic Service Widget Tool , `kbase-ds-widget-tool`, which, similar to `kb-sdk`, runs as a docker container.

 1. Obtain a copy of the tool (`myproject`)

-    To get started, we'll install a copy of the `ds-widget-tool` locally.
+    To get started, we'll install a copy of the `kbase-ds-widget-tool` locally.
 At present, it cannot be run remotely, but must be installed locally.

     First, navigate back to the project directory as we'll be installing the tool there.